National Democratic Party of Germany

-Since its founding in 1964, the NPD has never managed to win enough votes on the federal level to cross Germany's 5% minimum threshold for representation in the Bundestag; it has succeeded in crossing the 5% threshold and gaining representation in state parliaments 11 times, including one-convocation entry to seven West German state parliaments between November 1966 and April 1968 and two-convocation electoral success in two East German states of Saxony and Mecklenburg-Vorpommern between 2004 and 2011.
-Since 2016, the NPD has not been represented in state parliaments.
+Since its founding in 1964, the party has never managed to win enough votes on the federal level to cross Germany's 5% minimum threshold for representation in the Bundestag; it has succeeded in crossing the 5% threshold and gaining representation in state parliaments 11 times, including one-convocation entry to seven West German state parliaments between November 1966 and April 1968 and two-convocation electoral success in two East German states of Saxony and Mecklenburg-Vorpommern between 2004 and 2011.
+Since 2016, The Homeland has not been represented in state parliaments.
 Udo Voigt led the NPD from 1996 to 2011.
 He was succeeded by Holger Apfel, who in turn was replaced by Udo Pastörs in December 2013.
 In November 2014, Pastörs was ousted and Frank Franz became the party's leader.
 Voigt was elected the party's first Member of the European Parliament in 2014.
 The party lost the seat in the 2019 European Parliament election.
+In June 2023, the party renamed itself to Die Heimat after a party vote.

+On 23 January 2024, the Federal Constitutional Court excluded the party from party funding for six years, arguing that it continued to oppose the fundamental principles that are indispensable for the free democratic constitutional state and aimed to eliminate them.

 History

-Early history

-In the 1950s, despite the overall failure of de-Nazification, early right-wing extremist parties in West Germany failed to attract voters away from the moderate government that had presided over Germany's recovery.
-In November 1964, however, right-wing splinter groups united to form the NPD.
-One of the four founding members was Adolf von Thadden (1921–1996), alleged to have been an agent for the British MI6.
-Thadden had a British grandmother and was NPD chairman from 1967 to 1971.
-Owing to von Thadden's effective leadership the NPD achieved success in the late 1960s, winning local government seats across West Germany.
-In 1966 and 1967, fuelled by West German discontent with a lagging economy and with the leadership of Chancellor Ludwig Erhard, the NPD won 15 seats in Bavaria, 10 in lower Saxony, 8 in Hesse, and several other seats.
-However, the NPD did not then and has never since received the minimum 5% of votes in federal elections that allow a party to send delegates to the German Parliament.
-The NPD came closest to that goal in the 1969 election, when it received 4.3 percent of the vote.
-Helping pave the way for these NPD gains were an economic downturn, frustrations with the emerging leftist youth counter-culture, and the emergence of a tripartite coalition government among the center-right Christian Democratic Party (CDU), the Christian Social Union (the CDU's present-day sister party), and the center-left Social Democratic Party (SPD).
-The coalition government had created a vacuum in the traditional political right wing, which the NPD tried to fill.
-Additionally, the party benefited from hostility to the growing immigrant population and fears that the government would repudiate claims to the "lost territories" (pre-World War II German territory east of the Oder-Neisse River.)
-The historian Walter Laqueur has argued that the NPD in the 1960s cannot be classified as a neo-Nazi party.